danieldiamand/chess_on_a_really_big_board/README.md

 > - Improve UI and scaling with window size
 > - Read and use text moves
 > - Improve updatePiecePosition.js (still retroactively checks for enpassant and castling)
+> - Bug king can castle with wrong coloured rook (when correct coloured is next?)

 ## Requires: